VicStor/flat-state/README.md

 ```
 **Next store updates in this doc use `.set` method.
 But you can import `set` as standalone function as shown in [Getting started]:(#getting-started) if you prefer so.**</br>
 # Multi values updates
-As you see from previouse part setting user looks too wordy, and more it invokes subscribers each time you `.set`.
+As you see from previouse part setting user looks too wordy, and more, it invokes subscribers each time you `.set`.
 In fact `.set` can help you to avoid that behaivior if you want to set multiple values on different `Lenses`.
-Let's refactor
+Let's refactor!
 ```JavaScript
 store.set({
   'user.firstName', 'John',